This article was last updated by on

 Listen to this article here.

-Recurrently pruning African Violet is a solution to provide nutrients, light, and air to the developing leaves and flowers.
+Periodically trimming African Violet leaves is a way to provide nutrients, light, and air to the developing plant.

 An African Violet usually grows best with 12-15 leaves.
 Overcrowding the plant will make it less productive in producing blossoms!